sharoncornelius/idpf-specification/idpf_specification.md

 #### TX Data Descriptor - DTYPE = 0x0C

-This is the data descriptor used when a queue operates in “Out of order, split queue model.”
+This is the data descriptor used when a queue operates in “Out of order split queue model.”

 ![Tx Data Descriptor DTYPE = 0x0C](Diagrams/tx_data_desc_dtype0xc.png)